rpm-software-management/dnf5/doc/dnf5.8.rst

 Environment
 ===========

+``DNF5_FORCE_COLUMNS``
+    Override a terminal width used for rendering progress bars and other tabular data.
+The value should be a positive integer.
+If it is unset or invalid, the width will be detected from a terminal device connected to the standard output.
+If the detection fails, 80 columns will be assumed.

 ``DNF5_FORCE_INTERACTIVE``
     Override interactivity of the connected standard input/output.
 Set to `0` to pretend that the input/output is not connected to an interactive terminal and DNF5